 ON VIEW: August 22 - September 20, 2020

 Mark Nelson's work was forged by his childhood experiences overseas.
 Raised as a Colonial American outside of the continental U.S., his international travels culminated in a near twenty-year residence within the Republic of Panama where he developed an interest in visual and performing arts.
-Nelson returned to the USA to finish his formal education in the 1980’s at the School of the Art Institute of Chicago, followed by an MFA at the University of Illinois in Chicago.
-Nelson’s work can be found in private and public collections that includes a canvas mural in the US Embassy collection in the Republic of Panama.
+Nelson returned to the USA to finish his formal education in the 1980's at the School of the Art Institute of Chicago, followed by an MFA at the University of Illinois in Chicago.
+Nelson's work can be found in private and public collections that includes a canvas mural in the US Embassy collection in the Republic of Panama.
 Nelson has also participated in several public projects such as the Cows on Parade and Lighthouses on the Mag Mile.
-Mark Nelson has been a resident of Chicago’s Pilsen neighborhood artist community at his Gringolandia Studio for 22 years and a participant in the 18th Street Pilsen Open Studios.
+Mark Nelson has been a resident of Chicago's Pilsen neighborhood artist community at his Gringolandia Studio for 22 years where the public may visit annually during the 18th Street Pilsen Open Studios.
 Learn more.

 If you asked a young child what they thought human traffic was they might tell you it's being stuck in a crowded room with too many tall legs around you or an adolescent might tell you it means pedestrians, and to many adults it might symbolize the migration of people or on a local scale represent the motion of commuters or festive attendees.
 What they are less likely to connect with is the flow of hidden and illicit human trafficking that they may not be aware of.

-Our government defines trafficking involving the “use of force, fraud, or coercion to obtain some type of labor or commercial sex act and is modern-day slavery,” and this also includes forced marriage and human organ extraction.
+Our government defines trafficking involving the "use of force, fraud, or coercion to obtain some type of labor or commercial sex act and is modern-day slavery," and this also includes forced marriage and human organ extraction.
 Remember when your parents told you to not talk to strangers?
 This was the first lesson in being safe from abduction or harm.
-Although many indigenous Americans were the first to be enslaved in the 1500’s, human slavery can be traced back to ancient times as spoils of war, power and greed.
+Although many indigenous Americans were the first to be enslaved in the 1500's, human slavery can be traced back to ancient times as spoils of war, power and greed.
 In America, we usually think of the industrialization of slavery regarding the African Diaspora where millions experienced trauma and genocide.
-Today, human trafficking continues to thrive internationally.
-According to the Center for Global Impact, there are four main areas that people fall prey to traffickers; “Leaving a place of poverty to gain wealth, political conditions, war, or social and cultural practices.”
-One example are routine reports of migrant workers crossing into Libya only to be captured and sold into slavery.
-The United Nations addresses the root causes and believes the following areas are where we can combat human trafficking,
+Even in modern times, human trafficking still exists as international business.
+According to the Center for Global Impact, there are four main areas that people fall prey to traffickers; "Leaving a place of poverty to gain wealth, political conditions, war, and social and cultural practices."
+This is like a perfect storm such as what is being discussed on the news with the country of Libya where Africans are being sold The United Nations addresses the root causes and believes the following areas are where we can combat human trafficking,

 Reducing the vulnerability of potential victims through social and economic development